How to Automate Ads Creation in Google Ads using PHP- and XML-feedsHow to

 You can automate processes in two ways.
 The first one is to use the source code that immediately creates / changes data in the account.
 It is important that all data in this case is written directly to the code.
 This makes it difficult to read and change the code, and reduces operation speed.

 The second one is to use such storages as .csv, .txt files or database as data.
-You can also use scraping of XML feed from a website or even scrape a web page (HTML code).
+You can also use scraping of XML feed from a website or even scrape a web page (HTML code) using site spider software.
 This allows customizing the code to use data from different sources and save any intermediary results in a convenient format.

 2. Scraping and How to Use It